Arp-Singh/bad-jacks-blackjack/README.md

 Future updates will include:
 - Implementing Semantic HTML for better code practices.
 - Change the design of the game to have a more dark, late night casino vibe.
 I want users to feel oddly cold but find some comfort in certain aspects like the cards or perhaps the occasional talk from the dealer.
-- Create a prompt for usernames, store and display these on screen for a more personal feel to the game.
+- ~Create a prompt for usernames, store and display these on screen for a more personal feel to the game.~ (**FEATURE ADDED AS 17/12/2025**).
 - Add an AI to play against:
     - Bob (Nicknamed Hammer)
     - Jill (Jack and Jill)